 Having grown up in Westchester, former Brooklyn resident Sarah Shapiro always knew she wanted to move back to Westchester when she had kids.
 She managed to convince her husband to make the big move from Brooklyn to Chappaqua, NY.
 She has settled happily in Chappaqua making friends and opening up TRENDMAT, a “micro boutique” selling trendy, affordable accessories.
-Here is Sarah Shapiro’s Life in Chappaqua.
+Sarah Shapiro gives us a peek into her life in Chappaqua as well as her move to Chappaqua, NY.

-My family moved to Westchester (from Long Island) when I was in 2nd grade.
-I’ve always loved it here and was able to convince my husband, raised in Ohio, that Westchester is the absolute best spot to settle down with a family.
-We put a bid on a home in Mamaroneck, but mostly we looked at homes in Chappaqua.
-We like the country feel and our budget stretched further in Northern Westchester vs. Southern Westchester.
+My family moved to Westchester from Long Island when I was in 2nd grade.
+I’ve always loved living in Westchester and was able to convince my husband, raised in Ohio, that Westchester is the absolute best spot to settle down with a family.
+We looked at other towns in Westchester, we even put a bid on a home in Mamaroneck.
+But we spent most of our time looking at homes in Chappaqua.
+We were drawn to the country feel in Chappaqua.
+Plus our budget stretched further in Northern Westchester vs. Southern Westchester.
+We fell in love in love with Chappaqua and decided to move to Chappaqua.

 Did you know anyone when you moved to Chappaqua?
 Any advice for newcomers on the best way to meet people?